Fixing broken lattice under a deck the easy way.

 It’s been broken since we moved in last year.
-There’s screening under the lattice to deter critters so it didn’t serve any purpose other than aesthetics, it was just one of those things that had to be done.
-We weren’t sure how we were going to fix it without taking a big piece of it off and buying a new sheet, and then Mr. C² (aka the garbage picker) spotted two pieces sitting in front of a house for garbage pick up.
+There’s screening under the lattice to deter critters so it didn’t serve any purpose other than aesthetics, but it was just one of those things that had to be done.
+We weren’t sure how we were going to fix it without taking a big piece of it off and buying a new sheet, and then the hubs (aka the garbage picker) spotted two pieces sitting in front of a house for garbage pick up.
 The pieces were weathered, just like our deck, but otherwise in perfect condition so we brought them home.

-Really, this project couldn’t have been any easier.
-Mr. C² carefully removed all of the broken lattice pieces.
+First the hubs carefully removed all of the broken lattice pieces.
 Then he removed the old staples that held the pieces together.

 We also ended up stapling down some of the screening to the deck where it was gaping while the lattice was off and we could get to it.
-Next, Mr. C² used a screwdriver and a hammer to remove some of the pieces of wood from the good piece of lattice.
+Next, we used a screwdriver and a hammer to remove some of the pieces of wood from the good piece of lattice.